softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 }
 ```

-There are no built-in combinators here.
+There's no built-in conflate-like combinator.
 As scalaz-stream is a strictly pull-based system, with an explicit approach to concurrency, we need to again create an intermediate queue which will buffer the results.
 The `dequeueAvailable` returns a stream which, when executed, takes all elements from the queue that are currently available, which we then have to combine.

 As in the previous examples we create two streams, one which enqueues elements and one which dequeues them, merge them together, and run the stream processing discarding the result, only for the side-effect.